Sensitivities to feebly interacting particles: public and unified calculations: SensCalc

 At the moment of releasing \texttt{SensCalc}, there are two publicly available codes for computing the sensitivity of lifetime-frontier experiments to decaying FIPs: \texttt{FORESEE}~\cite{Kling:2021fwx} and \texttt{ALPINIST}~\cite{Jerhot:2022chi}.

 \texttt{FORESEE} is a \texttt{Python}-based code developed to evaluate the sensitivities of the far-forward experiments at the LHC and FCC-hh.
 The currently implemented models of FIPs include dark scalars, dark photons, ALPs coupling to $W$ bosons, millicharged particles, and up-philic scalars.
-The package includes the tabulated distributions of various SM particles, including photons, mesons, and heavy bosons.
-Apart from the tabulated number of events as a function of the FIP mass and coupling, it can additionally produce detailed event records in the \texttt{HepMC} format, which may then be passed to e.g.\ a detector simulation software.
-By default, \texttt{FORESEE} does not calculate the acceptance of the decay products; instead it only requires the FIP to decay inside the decay volume, although the user may impose various cuts.
+The package includes the tabulated distributions of various SM particles, including photons, mesons, and electroweak bosons.
+Apart from the tabulated number of events as a function of the FIP mass and coupling, it can additionally produce detailed event records in the \texttt{HepMC} format, which may then be passed to, e.g.,\ a detector simulation software.
+By default, \texttt{FORESEE} does not calculate the acceptance of the decay products; instead, it only requires the FIP to decay inside the decay volume, although the user may impose various cuts.
+It also does not hadronize partons.

 \texttt{ALPINIST} computes the sensitivity of extracted-beam experiments --- including those at the SPS, Fermilab, and some past experiments --- to ALPs couplings to various SM particles.
 Its modules use~\texttt{Mathematica, ROOT}, and \texttt{Python}.
 The prominent feature of the code is that it can handle generic ALPs with simultaneous couplings to $W$ bosons, gluons, and the $U_{Y}(1)$ field.
-Unlike \texttt{FORESEE}, the computation also incorporates the reconstruction of the decay products inside a detector, at the price of a longer computation time to obtain the tabulated number of events.
-Only fully reconstructible states are considered.
+Unlike \texttt{FORESEE}, to obtain the tabulated number of events, the computation also incorporates the propagation of the decay products inside the detector, neglecting reconstruction effects such as the finite detector resolution.
+As a result, the computation time is much longer than for \texttt{FORESEE}.
+Only fully reconstructible final states are considered.
 The output of \texttt{ALPINIST} consists of data files with the mass-coupling dependence of the number of events for various production and decay modes.

 The predictions of \texttt{SensCalc} agree well with the results of \texttt{ALPINIST} (see Fig.~\ref{fig:comparison-alpinist}) and FORESEE (the comparison between the semi-analytic approach and FORESEE is discussed in Ref.~\cite{Ovchynnikov:2022its}).